CasparsTools/hacker-roadmap/README.md

 Penetration testing is a type of security testing that is used to test the security of an application.
 It is conducted to find a security risk which might be present in a system.

-If a system is not secure, then an attacker may be able to disrupt or take unauthorized control of that system.
+If a system is not secure, then an attacker may be able to disrupt or take unauthorised control of that system.
 A security risk is normally an accidental error that occurs while developing and implementing software.
 For example, configuration errors, design errors, and software bugs, etc. [Learn more](https://www.tutorialspoint.com/penetration_testing/penetration_testing_quick_guide.htm)

 ## Want to become a penetration tester?